-The Group's operations are mainly located in the UK, with a small presence in France, Belgium and the Republic of Ireland.
-The Group has depots in each of these locations, with the first depot in the Republic of Ireland opening in 2022.
+The Group's operations are mainly located in the UK, with a smaller presence in France, Belgium and the Republic of Ireland.
+The Group has depots in each of these locations.
 The number of depots in each location at the current and prior period ends is shown in the five year record which is located towards the back of this Annual Report.
 The Group's manufacturing and sourcing operations are located in the UK.